qqwwqwq/Causal-3D-skeleton-estimation-using-Rtmpose-and-Gast-net/Readme.md

 ## 📂 Preparation

-Ensure you have downloaded the following model weights and updated their absolute paths in the main script:
+If you downloaded the full project from the Google Drive link above, these weights are already included.
+Otherwise, ensure you have the following:

 1. **RTMDet Checkpoint**: `rtmdet_m_8xb32-100e_coco-obj365-person-235e8209.pth`
 2. **RTMPose Checkpoint**: `rtmpose-x_simcc-body7_pt-body7_700e-384x288-71d7b7e9_20230629.pth`